sirikothe/gotextfsm/README.md

 ```
 Create a TextFSM Object and parse the template
 ```
   fsm := gotextfsm.TextFSM{}
   # template should hold the string of the Textfsm to be parsed.
   err := fsm.ParseString(template)
   # err will be nil if the parsing of the template is successful.
   # If will contain error object if the parsing failed.
 ```
 Parse a raw input string using the fsm object created
 ```
   parser := gotextfsm.ParserOutput{}
   err = parser.ParseTextString(input, fsm, true)
-    # err will be nil if the parsing of the template is successful.
+  # err will be nil if the parsing of the input (as per the fsm provided) is successful.
   # If will contain error object if the parsing failed.
 ```
 At the end of the parsing of input, the parser's Dict object contains the results